-Gore Range Trail is a 41.7 mile moderately trafficked point-to-point trail located near Silverthorne, CO that features a lake and is rated as difficult.
+Gore Range Trail is a 41.7 mile moderately trafficked point-to-point trail located near Silverthorne, Colorado that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from April until August.
 Dogs and horses are also able to use this trail.

 The Gore Range Trail is a 45 mile trail with several other trails that branch off.